agwadan/deployment-utility-exercise/README.md

 ## Setting up

+### Prerequisites

+* You need to have git installed on your local computer.
+* You need to have node installed on your local computer.

 * clone the repository using the command ```git clone https://github.com/agwadan/deployment-utility-exercise.git``` in your terminal.

 ### Setting up the frontend